jakewc12/Reversi/ReversiGame/README.md

     legality of moves.
 Some other changes we made to the project is that we added a Coordinate class, which allowed us to check the coordinates of each hex in a more effective matter.
     We also added the Features interface which allows the view to use key actions to make moves.
+    Lastly, we added one method to the model to check how many discs would be flipped given a specified coordinate.

 To make moves, the commands are 'p' to place a disc at the highlighted disc location and 's' to skip turn.
 If the move is not legal, it will not change the rendering of the board and will